Nagal becomes only third Indian to win a singles match at Olympic with victory over Istomin | Sports-Games

 Nagal becomes only third Indian to win a singles match at Olympic with victory over Istomin

-Sumit Nagal on Saturday became only the third Indian to win a mens singles match at the Olympics Games and the first in 25 years, when he edged past Denis Istomin in a three-setter, here.Nagal got the better of Istomin 6-4 6-76 6-4 in two hours and 34 minutes on court 10 at the Ariake Tennis Centre to set up a second round with world number two Daniil Medvedev.
+Sumit Nagal on Saturday became only the third Indian tennis player to win a mens singles match at the Olympic Games and the first in 25 years, when he edged past Denis Istomin in a three-setter, here.Nagal got the better of Istomin 6-4 6-76 6-4 in two hours and 34 minutes on court 10 at the Ariake Tennis Centre to set up a second round clash with world number two Daniil Medvedev.

 - Country: